Samsung Wave 525: Screen

-The screen is a WQVGA TFT LCD with 400x240 pixels resolution, 5:3 aspect ratio, ~146 ppi pixel density, and 256K colors.
+The screen is a WQVGA TFT LCD with 400×240 pixels resolution, 5:3 aspect ratio, ~146 ppi pixel density, and 256K colors.
 The screen also features a capacitive layer which allows it to be used as a touchscreen.
-The screen itself measures 70 x 42 mm (2.91 x 1.65 in) which gives a screen-to-body ratio of about 48.3%.
+The screen itself measures 70 mm × 42 mm (2.91 in × 1.65 in) which gives a screen-to-body ratio of about 48.3%.

 Camera

-The phone has a rear-facing 3.2 megapixel camera.
+The phone has a rear-facing 3.2-megapixel camera.
 However, users can adjust the photo resolution all the way down to 0.1 megapixels via software.
 Also within the camera software package, there is the ability to apply special effects such as Sepia, Negative image, and Black and white, along with white balance options such as Auto, Incandescent lamp, Daylight, Fluorescent lamp, and Cloudy.

-Users can also record video in MP4 or 3GP with a resolution of 320x240 or 176x144 at 15 frames per second and a bitrate of ~ 500 kbit/s.
+Users can also record video in MP4 or 3GP with a resolution of 320×240 or 176×144 at 15 frames per second and a bitrate of ~ 500 kbit/s.

 Battery

-The phone comes with a replaceable 1200 mAh Lithium Ion battery.
+The phone comes with a replaceable 1200 mAh lithium-ion battery.
 It can be charged by the microUSB 2.0 port.
 Results varied, but battery offered about 14 hours of talk time and 1200 hours on standby on a full charge with a new battery.